perun-network/perun-wallet-spec/tutorial/Tutorial.md

             - WalletServiceClient
             - go-perun
             - perun-ckb-backend
-            - user our prototype implementation as guidance
+            - use our prototype implementation as guidance
 - Implement wallet service
     - generate proto services
     - you will most likely need to generate the molecule for the perun-types for the language of your wallet (`.mol` files in https://github.com/perun-network/perun-ckb-contract/tree/dev/contracts/perun-common)